FAQs

 This was considered a minor injury as it was soft tissue only.

-From a physical perspective to have more than a minor injury, there needs to an injury involving torn ligaments, tendons, or nerve damage such as radiculopathy.
-Scarring and other bodily disfigurements, any eye injury, hearing loss, organ damage, or fracture/broken bone will be enough to qualify as more than a minor injury.
+From a physical perspective to have more than a threshold injury, there needs to an injury involving torn ligaments, tendons, or nerve damage such as radiculopathy.
+Bodily disfigurements, any eye injury, hearing loss, organ damage, or fracture/broken bone will be enough to qualify as more than a minor injury.

-However, any spine injury that does not produce radiculopathy that is, nerve damage, does not and will be considered a minor injury.
+However, any spine injury that does not produce radiculopathy that is, nerve damage, does not and will be considered a threshold injury.
 Such spinal injuries are considered “soft tissue.”

-The definition is harsh, and people with serious injuries will often not qualify for benefits after 26 weeks or Common Law claims as they will are classified as having a minor injury.
+The definition is harsh, and people with serious injuries will often not qualify for benefits after 52 weeks or be able to make a Common Law claim as they will are classified as having a threshold injury.

 Example 3